jyj5558/theta/README.md

 1. Population data can be found from publications (Google scholar etc.), NCBI website, and ebi.ac.uk website …(Andrew Black’s “Zipped directory” is also helpful!)
 - Check the species carefully, sometimes they are the host, so they did not get sequenced
+- Andrew Black's zipped folder contains separate files for many of the species in the google document.
+You can find BioProject accession number, BioSample number ..etc from     the respective file to use in the NCBI, ebi.ac.uk searches to find SRAs

 2. Look for Whole-genome resequencing data from Illumina Hiseq or Novaseq technologies
 - Record S2 and S4 lane reads seperately